mohemiv/wp-filename-randomizer/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Randomizing prefixes for reuploaded files as well.

 = 1.0.2 =
-* Excluding unnecessary files from builds
+* Excluding unnecessary files from builds.
 * Enforcing 16-character randomization prefix for Windows systems.
 For *nix it's 8 characters.

 = 1.0.1 =